Zeesky-code/Zuri/README.md

 29th March, 2021- I created a mock atm project.
 A repository of projects I am working on during my Zuri Training.

-Projects
-Mock ATM Project
+Projects:

-The user should see the current date and time after they log in
+Mock ATM Project: The user should see the current date and time after they log in

 When the user selects option 1, they should be presented with the following: